The Complete Guide to Breast Milk Storage, Thawing, and Safety

 When handling breast milk, hygiene is so important to keep it safe and healthy for the baby.

-4. Store expressed breast milk in clean, labeled containers in the refrigerator or freezer.
+• Store milk in labeled, sealed containers in the fridge or freezer.

-4. Leave Space for Expansion: Leave about an inch of space at the top of the storage container before freezing because breast milk expands when frozen.
+• Leave space for Expansion – breast milk expands when frozen, so leave about an inch of space at the top of the storage container.

 Building a Breast Milk Stash